hov1417/picotcpls/README.md

   * support for PSK, PSK-DHE resumption using 0-RTT
   * API for dealing directly with TLS handshake messages (essential for QUIC)
   * support for new extensions: Encrypted SNI (wg-draft-02), Certificate Compression (wg-draft-10)
-* From TCPLS:
+* picotcpls builds on the top of picotls:
   * API to deal with a novel TCP extensibility mechanism
     * Allows setting and configuring the peer's TCP stack for our connections
     * Can inject BPF bytecode to the peer to set a new congestion control mechanism
     * Essentially any TCP socket option (a few are supported so far)
-  * A wrapper to handle network connections
   * QUIC-like streams
+  * A wrapper and API to handle network connections, streams, etc.
-  * 0-RTT TCPLS handshakes
+  * 1-RTT initial handshake, 0-RTT Join handshake,  0-RTT successive handshakes
-  * Application-level Connection Migration (simplistic API code flow to trigger a migration)
+  * Application-level Connection Migration: seamless transfer from one network to another without goodput loss and easily managed from the Application with the handshake and Stream APIs.
-  * Multipath
+  * Two Multipath modes:
+    * Pure aggregation over all streams
+    * Independently ordered streams, potentially over different TCP connections (useful against HoL blocking and efficient bandwidth aggregation of independent application-level objects sent in their own stream)
-  * A Failover mechanism; a kind of automatic connection migration in case of network failure)
+  * An optional on/off Failover mechanism: a kind of automatic connection migration in case of network failure.
+Can make TCPLS's session resist middlebox interference such as blackholing the network or sending a spurious TCP RST, or a phone losing its Wi-Fi ...
   * Authenticated connection closing

 picotcpls is a research-level implementation of TCPLS, a novel cross-layer extensibility mechanism for TCP designed to offer a fine-grained control of the transport protocol to the application layer.
 The mere existence of this research comes from several observations:

 * Since Let's Encrypt's success, TLS is now massively deployed, and we should not expect unsecure TCP connections to occur over untrusted networks anymore.
 * TCP suffers from severe extensibility issues caused by middlebox interferences, lack of space in its header and the difficulty to propagate new implementation features